fredwang1012/Data-Analysis-Application/README.md

 - As a user, I want to be able to find the median of a dataset
 - As a user, I want to be able to find the standard deviation of a dataset
 - As a user, I want to be able to find the variance of a dataset
+- As a user, I want to be able to create confidence intervals with a dataset
 - As a user, I want to be able to remove individual entries in a dataset
 - As a user, I want to be able to automatically sort datasets from small to large